Joseph Logsdon

 Joseph Logsdon (March 12, 1938 – June 2, 1999) was an American historian.
-He was a professor at University of New Orleans.
+He was a professor at the University of New Orleans.
 Logsdon is known for his collaboration with Sue Eakin on a 1968 scholarly edition of Twelve Years a Slave.

 A Chicago native, Logsdon got his bachelor's and master's degrees from the University of Chicago and a doctorate from the University of Wisconsin–Madison in the 1960s.

 Logsdon died on June 2, 1999, at Ochsner Medical Center in Jefferson, Louisiana.